nkoehring/markdown.social/README.md

 Unlisted pages are not discoverable and only reachable if the link is known.
 You could call it a pseudo private page.

-# Implementation

-Please see the [SPEC](plaintext.casa.spec.md) for details on the file format.